The OCC Annual General Meeting (AGM) will take place in 2022.

 Given the current economic climate, we encourage submitting chambers to avoid making large fiscal asks in their policy resolutions.
 For more information reference the Policy Resolution Guide.

 A policy resolution should consist of four main parts:

 Title: The title should reflect the objective of the policy resolution and language must be action-oriented (e.g. “Fix the WSIB”, “Cut the corporate tax rate to 8%”, “Ease congestion at the US-Canada border”).

 Issue: A brief two or three sentence summary of the policy resolution.

 Background: A brief outline of why the policy issue is relevant and important.
 The background should include any relevant information and data.
-This section should be succinct and conform to a strict 400-word limit.

 Recommendations: These should list the course(s) of action that government should pursue.
 Recommendations should be directed to the Government of Ontario.
 It is advised that resolutions not exceed three recommendations.